Charlie Condou: Career

 In 2005, the actor played editor Jonatton Yeah? in Channel 4 sitcom Nathan Barley.
 In 2006, Condou appeared as Renoir in the BBC drama The Impressionists.
 He had a cameo role as an elf in the film Fred Claus.
 In 2007, Condou joined the cast of the British soap opera Coronation Street, playing Marcus Dent.
 In 2008 he left the show and stated that "I have had a fantastic time in Coronation Street, but as a jobbing actor I believe it is time to move on."
 A publicist from the show added "we'll be sad to see Charlie leave".
 At the time, Condou indicated that "there are a few things in the pipeline, one of which is a feature film which is being made abroad.
 But all that's under wraps at the moment."
 This film turned out to be Good, released later that year.

-In 2013, it was announced that Condou would be leaving Coronation Street the following year.
+After having returned as Marcus in 2011, it was announced in 2013 that Condou would be leaving Coronation Street the following year.
 In September 2014, he took the lead role of Adam in the West End production of "Next Fall".
 From September to December 2016, he took part in the UK tour of The Rocky Horror Show.
 In February 2017, Condou played Reverend Hale in the UK tour of Arthur Miller's play The Crucible.
 That year, he was cast in the role of Simon Osborne in the second series of the ITV drama Unforgotten.

 In 2019, Condou joined the cast of Holby City in a guest role, playing doctor Ben Sherwood.

+In September 2024, it was announced that Condou had been cast in Doctor Who in an undisclosed role.
+He appeared in "The Interstellar Song Contest" as Gary Gabbastone, an engineer in May 2025.